 Discover a selection of proto-types and displays from the second edition of the Created during the latest edition of Imperial College London Make-a-thon, which focused on the challenge of Moving to Mars.

 Dr. Jonathan Eastwood is director of the Imperial Space Lab network of excellence, and a senior lecturer in Physics in the space and atmospheric physics group.
 His primary research interest is space weather and how it affects modern society, and which also represents a major challenge to one day living and working on Mars.

 Anna Talvi is a microgravity-wear designer working on how to keep astronauts fit and healthy when they are living in space for longer periods of time.
 Her work is a symbiosis of design, biomedical engineering and material science to tailor better spacesuits and microgravity wear for the astronauts.

 Lydia Kallipoliti is an architect, engineer and scholar whose research focuses on the intersections of architecture, technology and environmental politics.
 She is an Assistant Professor at the Cooper Union in New York and the author of the awarded book The Architecture of Closed Worlds, Or, What is the Power of Shit (2018).

 Professor Sanjeev Gupta is a geologist and planetary scientist.
-He explores the archive of sedimentary rocks to replay what ancient landscapes looked like on Earth and Mars.
 He is a Long Term Planner on NASA's Mars Science Laboratory Curiosity rover mission, where his role is to determine if the Red Planet could ever have been habitable for life.
 He is heavily involved in the European ExoMars rover mission and the NASA Mars 2020 mission.